minetest-mods/throwing/README.md

     Default is false.
   * cooldown: bow cooldown.
 Default is setting throwing.bow_cooldown
   * function spawn_arrow_entity(position, arrow, player): defaults to throwing.spawn_arrow_entity
+  * sound: sound to be played when the bow is used
+  * delay: delay before throwing the arrow
 ]]

 -- Example: